MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/provisioning/entitlements.md

     ![](entitlements-images/servicevs02.png "Editing the Entitlements")

-    Alternatively, double-clicking on the **Entitlements.plist** file will open the XML Source editor which will allow you to set the Entitlement property and key value as detailed in the [Entitlements Reference](#keyreference) section below.
+    Alternatively, double-clicking on the **Entitlements.plist** file will open the XML Source editor which will allow you to set the Entitlement property and key value as detailed in the [Entitlement key Reference](#entitlement-key-reference) section below.

 5. Select and configure any entitlements required for the Xamarin.iOS application so that they match the setup that was defined when the App ID was created.
 6. Save the changes to the **Entitlements.plist** file.